 The Pokagon Band is bringing Native Justice back into the community.
-It will be how we resolve disputes between citizens, without using Tribal Court.
+It will be how we resolve disputes between citizens, without using the Tribal Courts.
 It utilizes ceremonial traditions, talking circles, and circle keepers to bring people involved in disputes to common ground.

 We have broken it into three strands: Native Justice for Court, Native Justice Community Conflict and Dispute Resolution Forum, and Native Justice Community Education and Awareness.

 The Native Justice Community Conflict and Dispute Resolution Forum is what citizens and community members can use to resolve disputes among each another.

 On July 2, Chairman John Warren, other Council members, Native Justice Community Advisory Board members, and Court personnel gathered in the Community Center to discuss the Pokagon Band Native Justice values, goals, processes and citizen involvement.

 At this meeting, they determined potential circle keepers and training they will need, the process for utilizing the Native Justice forum, ceremonies to be performed during Native Justice sessions, and what happens after the Native Justice forum is used.
 This plan is in a draft form.

 What kinds of disputes is it for?